algorithmiaio/dev-center/_pages/model-deployment/opencv.md

 ## Prerequisites
 Before you get started hosting your model on Algorithmia there are a few things you'll want to do first:

-### Save your Pre-Trained Model
-You'll want to do the training and saving of your model on your local machine, or the platform you're using for training, before you deploy it to production on the Algorithmia platform.

-After training your OpenCV model, can save it as a `.dat` binary file.
-In this example we use the `SVM.save()` method.

-Because we'll be saving the model to a data collection, let's create that directory right now.

 ### Create a Data Collection